 What is the reporting structure for Honors Council?

-The Honors Council is a standing committee of the Faculty but advises the Executive Director of the Honors College who reports to the Office of the Provost.
+The Honors Council is a standing committee of the Faculty and reports to the Faculty Council.
+The Honors Council advises the Executive Director of the Honors College who reports to the Office of the Associate Provost for Undergraduate Education.